techservicesillinois/aws-enterprise-vpc/README.md

 After your VPC is deployed, the next logical step is to write additional infrastructure-as-code to deploy service-oriented resources into it (as illustrated by `example-service/`).
 A few helpful hints:

-  * In general, IaC for service-oriented resources does _not_ need to reside in the same source control repository as the IaC for your shared networking resources; on the contrary, it is often advantageous to keep them separate.
+  * In general, IaC for service-oriented resources does _not_ need to reside in the same source control repository as the IaC for your shared networking resources; on the contrary, it is often advantageous to maintain them separately.

   * Don't change the name (i.e. tag:Name) of a VPC or Subnet once you deploy it.
 This allows service IaC environments to reference VPC and Subnet objects by tag:Name, with the expectation that those values will remain stable even if the objects themselves must be destroyed and rebuilt (resulting in new IDs and ARNs).

   * Multiple IaC environments for the same AWS account can share the same S3 bucket for Terraform state, **provided that each environment's backend configuration stanza specifies a different `key` value**.

-    This example code suggests the following pattern:
+    Of course you can name them however you like, but this example code suggests the following pattern:

         key = "Shared Networking/global/terraform.tfstate"
         key = "Shared Networking/vpc/terraform.tfstate"

-    where 'Shared Networking' is meant to uniquely identify this IaC _repository_, and 'global' or 'vpc' the environment directory within this repository.
+    where 'Shared Networking' is meant to uniquely identify this IaC _repository_, and 'global' or 'vpc' the specific environment directory within this repository.

     Note that the key for `example-service` does _not_ begin with 'Shared Networking' because it's a separate piece of IaC which would normally reside in its own repository.

 ### Multiple VPCs

-To create a second VPC in the same AWS account, just copy the `vpc/` environment directory (**excluding** the `vpc/.terraform/` subdirectory, if any) to e.g. `other-vpc/` and modify the necessary values in the new files.
+To create a second VPC in the same AWS account, just copy the `vpc/` environment directory (**excluding** the `vpc/.terraform/` subdirectory, if any) to e.g. `another-vpc/` and modify the necessary values in the new files.

-**IMPORTANT**: **don't forget to change `key`** in the backend configuration stanza of `other-vpc/backend.tf` before running Terraform in the new environment!
+**IMPORTANT**: **don't forget to change `key`** in the backend configuration stanza of `another-vpc/backend.tf` before running Terraform in the new environment!

     .
     ├── global/
     ├── vpc/
-    └── other-vpc/
+    └── another-vpc/

-You may find it convenient to name the environment directories after the VPCs themselves (e.g. "foobar1-vpc").
+You may find it convenient to name the VPC environment directories after the VPCs themselves (e.g. "foobar1-vpc").

 #### Multiple Regions

-To create your new VPC in a different region, simply edit the `region` variable value in e.g. `other-vpc/terraform.tfvars`.
+To create your new VPC in a different region, simply edit the `region` variable value in e.g. `another-vpc/terraform.tfvars`.

-* Do _not_ modify the hardcoded region names in `other-vpc/backend.tf`; this is the region of the S3 bucket for Terraform state, which does not depend on the region(s) of your VPCs.
+* Do _not_ modify the hardcoded region names in `another-vpc/backend.tf`; this is the region of the S3 bucket for Terraform state, which does not depend on the region(s) of your VPCs.

-* You _may_ need to add more per-region singleton resources in `global/main.tf` (following the established pattern)
+* You _may_ need to add more per-region singleton resources in `global/main.tf` (following the established patterns).

 ### Multiple AWS accounts